Sonia Pressman Fuentes

 "Sonia Fuentes writes about an unexpected range of subjects, yet somehow they remain always linked to her roots in the Yiddish world of Eastern European Jews.
 Once that is understood, the traditional interconnections between her several worlds make perfect sense as one woman's reflection on the ways in which family, society, culture, and political engagement have always lived in creative tension--whether in the world of Fuentes' forebears or in the exciting one of our own." -- Tom Freudenheim, then-Deputy Director, Jewish Museum, Berlin, Germany

-1974 refusal to admit woman lawyer to the Midtown Club in Stamford, CT
+Sonia's Role in the Admission of Women to the Midtown Club in Stamford, CT